How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame

-If you want to bring down the power consumption of your digital picture frame to a minimum, you can use motion sensors that make the screen only power on only when a carbon-based life form (which includes your dog or cat) is detected.
+If you want to reduce the power consumption of your digital picture frame to a minimum, you can use motion sensors that only power the screen when a carbon-based life form (including your dog or cat) is detected.

 In this article, I will show you how to add a passive infrared (PIR) sensor to your digital picture frame project, including the hardware and the software that you need.

-I will also discuss some limitations of motion sensors, so that you can decide for yourself if they are suitable for your use case.
+I will also discuss some limitations of motion sensors so that you can decide if they suit your use case.

 What is a motion sensor?

 A motion sensor detects moving objects using different approaches and technologies.
 The most obvious example is a sliding door that opens when you approach.
-But they are also used in hand dryers sensing your hand movement, home alarm systems, and many more devices that you probably use every day.
+However, motion sensors are also used in hand dryers that sense your hand movement, home alarm systems, and many other devices you probably use daily.

-There are active and passive motion sensors with tomographic, microwave and ultrasonic sensors for different types of tasks and precision.
+There are active and passive motion sensors and tomographic, microwave, and ultrasonic sensors for different types of tasks and precision.

 The most widely used type in home systems is the passive infrared (PIR) sensor.
 A PIR sensor is designed to detect the infrared radiation, i.e. the heat pattern, emitted naturally from a human body.

-PIR sensors are a favourite among Raspberry Pi home brewers as they allow many exciting use cases.
+PIR sensors are a favorite among Raspberry Pi home brewers as they allow many exciting use cases.

 If you are interested in knowing more about the technology, read about it on the Adafruit website or watch Andreas Spiess’ video below.